jingweimo/academic-kickstart/content/authors/Y. Lu/_index.md

 # - Visitors
 ---

 I am an Assistant Professor in the Department of Agricultural and Biological Engineering at Mississippi State University.
-I was a postdoctoral research associate for USDA-ARS on nondestructive postharvest sensing and quality evaluation of horticultural production, and apple harvest-assist and in-field sorting technology development.
-My current research is multi-faceted, involving hyperspectral imaging technology for high-throughput plant phenotyping, public database creation and algorithm development for robotic weeding, and ground/drone based spectral imaging for precision agriculture applications.
+My research resolves around the development and deployment of nondestructive sensing (e.g., optical imaging and spectroscopy) and automation technology for addressing the pressing problems in the agricultural and food domain.
+I worked for more than 5 years for USDA-ARS at East Lansing, Michigan, focusing on the development optical imaging for qualty evaluation of horticultural products, and apple harvest-assist and in-field sorting technology, and later worked for about 1 year at NCSU on hyperspectral imaging based high-throughput plant phenotyping, public database creation and algorithm development for robotic weeding and other precision agriculture research.

 I have a philosophical vision of multi-disciplinary systems approaches in agricultural sciences and engineering, and embraces collaborating with professionals of diverse disciplines.